Skip to content

 DANCE, YOGA & MINDFUL MOVEMENT

 This yoga class moves slowly and with intention so that the student can focus on being in the present moment.
 The integration of breath while holding poses for longer periods of time allows students the option to go deeper in a pose or find more softness.
 Suitable for beginners and seasoned practitioners alike.
 Bring your mat and water bottle, as well as blocks and strap (towel), if available.
 We will have some yoga mats & blocks available to borrow.
-This class will meet inside CVU.
+Note: Jane Taylor will fill-in for Ellen on October 16th.
 "Ellen is a wonderful instructor, love her and her yoga classes!"

 ARTS & CRAFTS

-In this class participants will craft their own Small Purse Tote out of pre-stained natural rattan reed, learn how to insert cloth handles, and lash a rim onto the basket.
-A choice of strap colors will be offered.
-This project will highlight beginning weaving techniques and is suitable for all levels.
-Come try your hand at basket weaving and create your own useful mini tote to gift or keep!
+People in every culture have been crafting beautiful, durable and useful vessels from various materials for thousands of years.
+Come try this age old tradition and create your very own Market Basket with a wooden handle.
+This is a 2 part class, suitable for any level of weaver.
+Using traditional weaving techniques you will create a durable basket for storage, carrying, or a decorative art piece.
 Students should wear clothing that can get stained and bring an old towel to class.
 Staining of the fingers and hands will occur when working with pre-stained reed (the stain is all natural and wears off within a couple of days).
-Gloves will be provided if desired.
-Participants should expect to complete the project in 1 session.
-All quality materials included.
+All quality materials* included. *Participants should bring a pair of rubber gloves or disposable gloves, and a plastic bag to bring the basket home in if they wish to stain their basket.
 Suitable for ages 14 and up.
 "I really enjoyed the class, and students said that night that they were glad they participated.
 We should definitely do it again!"
 Vt State University, Patrick C.